Kuranishi spaces as a 2-category: Introduction

-If $\bX$ is a FOOO Kuranishi space, we can construct a compact Kuranishi space $\bX'$ in our sense with the same topological space, uniquely up to canonical equivalence in $\Kur$.
-Conversely, every compact Kuranishi space $\bX'$ comes from a (nonunique) FOOO Kuranishi space $\bX$.
-The analogue holds for compact topological spaces with MW Kuranishi atlases.
+If $\bX$ is a FOOO Kuranishi space, we can construct a Kuranishi space $\bX{}'$ in our sense with the same topological space, uniquely up to canonical equivalence in $\Kur$.
+The same holds for McDuff and Wehrheim's `Kuranishi atlases' \cite{McDu,McWe1,McWe2,McWe3}, and Hofer, Wysocki and Zehnder's `polyfold Fredholm structures'~\cite{Hofe,HWZ1,HWZ2,HWZ3,HWZ4,HWZ5,HWZ6,HWZ7}.

-Thus, our new Kuranishi spaces are on one level interchangeable with FOOO Kuranishi spaces, or MW Kuranishi atlases.
-The author hopes that because of its better categorical properties our new definition of Kuranishi space will become accepted as final, replacing previous definitions.

-Our theory of Kuranishi spaces is based on the author's theory of Derived Differential Geometry \cite{Joyc2,Joyc3,Joyc4}, the study of derived manifolds and derived orbifolds, where `derived' is in the sense of the Derived Algebraic Geometry of Jacob Lurie and To\"en--Vezzosi.
+Our theory of Kuranishi spaces is based on the author's theory of Derived Differential Geometry \cite{Joyc2,Joyc3,Joyc4}, the study of derived manifolds and orbifolds, where `derived' is in the sense of the Derived Algebraic Geometry of Lurie \cite{Luri} and To\"en--Vezzosi \cite{Toen}.
 The author's derived manifolds and orbifolds are called `d-manifolds' and `d-orbifolds', and form strict 2-categories $\dMan,\dOrb$.
 For alternative definitions of derived manifolds, see Spivak \cite{Spiv} and Borisov--Noel \cite{BoNo}.
 The relations between \cite{Joyc2,Joyc3,Joyc4} and \cite{BoNo,Spiv} are explained by Borisov~\cite{Bori}.

 D-manifolds and d-orbifolds \cite{Joyc2,Joyc3,Joyc4}, and also the derived manifolds of \cite{BoNo,Spiv}, are defined using $C^\iy$-algebraic geometry, as in \cite{Joyc1}: they are classes of derived schemes and stacks over $C^\iy$-rings.
 Their definition looks very different to that of Kuranishi spaces.
 Nonetheless, there is an equivalence of 2-categories $\Kur\simeq\dOrb$, so Kuranishi spaces and d-orbifolds are essentially the same thing.
 The author used results on d-orbifolds in \cite{Joyc4} to design the definition of Kuranishi spaces below, so as to arrange that~$\Kur\simeq\dOrb$.